Jesse-21/b7b/README.md

-# b7b - a [BEB protocol](https://github.com/bebverse/protocol) client
+# B7B, an open-source [BEB](https://github.com/bebverse/protocol) dimension browser

 <img src="./b7b_logo.png" width="200" />

-b7b is a static web client for the open BEB Protocol.
+B7B is a static web client for the open BEB Protocol.
 It is not tied to or centralized to BEBverse servers, and uses an open-source [resolver contract](https://github.com/bebverse/contracts) to browse and query dimensions.

 ## Contribution Guidelines